AlexWargon/EZS/README.md

 1. entities.Each((..........)=>{....});

 ```
-//execute logic from each entity that has the components specified in it
+//execute logic for each entity that has the components specified in it

 public class UpdateSystemSingleThreadExample : UpdateSystem
 {